 Midwestern counties have been utilizing wind and solar production tax revenue for improvements to infrastructure, and funding for projects that benefit the surrounding community – including lowering the county tax levy.

-In Minnesota, 41 counties are reaping the benefits of wind production tax revenue, and 38 counties are receiving solar production tax revenue every year.
-Mower County, Minnesota ranks number one in the state for wind energy production, and total revenue has grossed over $19 million since 2004.
+In Minnesota, 28 counties are reaping the benefits of wind production tax revenue, and 38 counties are receiving solar production tax revenue every year.
+Lincoln County, Minnesota ranks number one in the state for wind energy production, and total revenue has grossed over $3 million in 2021 alone.
 In 2019, Mower County used its $2 million in wind production tax revenue for building renovations and local fairgrounds maintenance, as well as investing in the local school district.
 The remaining revenue was put into a general fund that lowered the tax levy by 2.85 percent!

 Chisago County, Minnesota is not only the top producer of solar energy in the state – it's also home to the largest solar facility in the Midwest.
 And that's not counting the additional 1,000 solar panels on the roofs of the five schools in the local district, which are used to save money on electricity costs.
 Thanks to solar, the Chisago Lakes School District expects to save $3 million in electricity costs over the next 30 years.

-White County, Indiana, received $300,000 from the Meadow Lake wind farm.
-Four towns will receive $75,000 each, which they plan to use for such projects as a new fire station, signage, a splash pad and repairs to the American Legion building.
+In 2020, White County, Indiana, received $300,000 from the Meadow Lake wind farm and EDP Renewables.
+Four towns received $75,000 each, which they used for projects such as a new fire station, signage, a splash pad and repairs to the American Legion building.